How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 1) Download BlueStacks from the official site

-• Go to BlueStacks official site
+• Go to the BlueStacks official website

-• Download the latest installer
+• Download the latest BlueStacks installer

 • Install like a normal Windows application